section-engineering-education/engineering-education/content/articles/testing-for-broken-authentication-in-web-apps/index.md

 - [Multi-factor authentication](https://auth0.com/docs/secure/multi-factor-authentication/step-up-authentication/configure-step-up-authentication-for-web-apps) - provides an extra layer of security for users.

 ### Conclusion
+To summarize, we have gone through how to set up an OWASP Juice shop.
+We have also earned how to test for broken authentication in web applications, the impact and prevention of broken authentication applications.

 Broken authentication is a vulnerability that must be prevented by all means.
 Ensuring you have a proper and secured authentication mechanism is very important.

-To summarize:
-- The reader learned how to set up an OWASP Juice shop.
-- The reader learned how to test for broken authentication in web applications.
-- The reader learned the impact and prevention of broken authentication applications.

 ### Further reading
 - [Portswigger](https://portswigger.net/web-security/authentication)